sikendershahid91/gem5_starter_for_students/README.md

-for easy out of the box use, use these scripts to help you acquire data
+For easy out of the box use, use these scripts to help you acquire data
 -------------------------------
 To install gem5, run the script